-Mineral reserves have been estimated for the Project by BBA USA Inc., using a gold price of \$1,680/oz.
+Mineral reserves have been estimated for the Project using a gold price of \$1,680/oz.
 The mine design and mineral reserve estimate have been completed to a level appropriate for a PFS.
-The mineral reserve estimate stated herein is consistent with the S-K 1300 requirements and is suitable for public reporting.
+The mineral reserve estimate stated herein is consistent with the CIM Standards on Mineral Resources and Mineral Reserves, and is suitable for public reporting.
 As such, the mineral reserves are based on Measured and Indicated Mineral Resources, and do not include any Inferred Mineral Resources.

 Development of the mine production plan included pit optimization, pit and phase designs, mine scheduling and the application of modifying factors to the Measured and Indicated Mineral Resources.
-The Qualified Person is not aware of any legal, political, or other risks that could materially affect the development of the mineral reserve.

-Table 1-6 presents the mineral reserves for the Project, which include 411.5 Mmt of Proven Mineral Reserves at an average gold grade of 0.64 g/mt, and 18.5 Mmt of Probable Mineral Reserves at an average gold grade of 0.86 g/mt for a total of 430.1 Mmt of Proven and Probable Mineral Reserves at an average gold grade of 0.65 g/mt.
+Table 1-5 presents the mineral reserves for the Project, which include 411.5 Mmt of Proven Mineral Reserves at an average gold grade of 0.64 g/mt, and 18.5 Mmt of Probable Mineral Reserves at an average gold grade of 0.86 g/mt for a total of 430.1 Mmt of Proven and Probable Mineral Reserves at an average gold grade of 0.65 g/mt.
 To access these mineral reserves, 496.1 Mmt of overburden and waste rock must be mined, resulting in a strip ratio of 1.15:1.